-With the recent global spread of Novel Coronavirus (2019-nCoV) from Wuhan, China, the fears of traveling are heightening once again.
+With the recent global spread of Novel Coronavirus (COVID-19) from Wuhan, China, the fears of traveling are heightening once again.
 As authorities say that it can take 14 days for flu-like symptoms to appear (and some may not even exhibit any symptoms), many people infected with this respiratory illness may not know until later.
-All non-essential travel to China has been heavily warned against by CDC (Centers for Disease Control and Prevention), but of course, the risk (regardless of how low) can still exist even if you’re not flying to and from China.
+Travel to China and Europe have now been restricted by the the U.S. Department of State.
+As coronavirus (COVID-19) is officially a pandemic with skyrocketing cases of community spread, people are panicking worldwide.
+And, the risk can still exist even if you’re not flying to and from a coronavirus (COVID-19) hotspot.
 If you are unable to stay put at this time, here are 7 tips on how to stay healthy and hopefully protect yourself from coronavirus and the flu while traveling:

 #1 Always keep your hands CLEAN